kmikael/PBWebViewController/README.md

 ### Subclassing Notes

-`PBWebViewController` can safely be subclassed to implement custom behaveour.
+`PBWebViewController` can safely be subclassed to implement custom behavior.
 Override `load` and the `UIWebViewDelegate` methods to hook in, just don't forget to call `super` to take advantage of what `PBWebViewController` provides.